 Driving IoT forward: from Data Cars to the real-world

-This year at our re:Invent booth we debuted Data Cars, which adds real-time cloud backed telemetry to a Scalextric set.
+This year at AWS re:Invent we debuted Data Cars, a project led by Raid Sulaiman and myself, and run by Ricki Lawal.
+Data cars adds real-time cloud backed telemetry to a Scalextric set.
 Data Cars streams acceleration data from IoT devices onboard the slot cars, through a local device which performs data aggregation and preprocessing, and from there into AWS where the data is analysed and visualised.

 In this blog I highlight the key AWS technologies used in building Data Cars and how the demo relates to the real-world.
 This blog is part of a two part series on Data Cars, the second of which will examine the architecture and hardware in detail - so stay tuned!

 - AWS IoT Core is a managed cloud platform that lets connected devices easily and securely interact with cloud applications and other devices.
 IoT Core can support billions of devices and trillions of messages, and can process and route those messages to AWS endpoints and to other devices reliably and securely. - AWS IoT Documentation

 - AWS Greengrass is software that lets you run local compute, messaging & data caching for connected devices in a secure way.
 With AWS Greengrass, connected devices can run AWS Lambda functions, keep device data in sync, and communicate with other devices securely - even when not connected to the Internet. - AWS IoT Documentation